speedmax/h2o-php/README.md

     ?>

 Note: Difference with Django, Smarty
-H2o do not use colon ( : ) character to separate arguments for readability reasons, h2o uses comma ( , ) which is more logical.
+H2o does not use the colon ( : ) character to separate arguments for readability reasons, H2o uses the comma ( , ) which is more logical.

 ## Tag

 `{% tag %}`

-Tags are usually very powerful, they controls the logical flow or structure, iteration. there are inline tags `{% inline_tag %}` or tags that requires a close tag. for example: `{% if condition %} ... {% endif %}`
+Tags are very powerful, as they control the logical flow and structure of a template, There are inline tags `{% inline_tag %}` or tags that requires a close tag.
+For example: `{% if condition %} ... {% endif %}`

 ### if tag

-if tag evaluate a variable or a simple expression. when results true the if tag body will be render or else part will be rendered.
+if tags evaluate a variable or a simple expression. when results true the if tag body will be render or else part will be rendered.

     {% if person.is_adult %}